Our Approach

 Seniors may satisfy the Theology requirement with either the Senior CP Theology course, the Senior Honors Theology Course, or the Peer Leadership course.
 Placement in CP or Honors is made by members of the Theology Department; Peer Leadership requires a special application process.

-Senior CP Theology (5042) is a course in which the focus is theological reflection on the role of the mature Catholic Christian in society.
+Catholic Social Teaching CP (5042) is a course in which the focus is theological reflection on the role of the mature Catholic Christian in society.
 In doing so, the course concentrates on three areas.
 One is introducing and fostering methods for personal spiritual growth; a second is a particular study of the tradition of Catholic Social Teaching, emphasizing a variety of issues; a third is a particular study of the Catholic understanding of marriage and family life.

-Senior Honors Theology (5044) - is essentially the same as in the CP course.
+Catholic Social Teaching Honors (5044) - is essentially the same as in the CP course.
 However, a wider and more challenging selection of readings is employed, and more frequent written assignments of greater depth are required.

 Peer Leadership Seminar (5344) is an honors level course that involves training in leadership skills that will include summer, evening, and weekend time commitments.
 Participation in the summer retreat in August is an absolute requirement.
 Peer Leaders will serve as freshman homeroom moderators every day.
 Students may apply for the program, but the course will be limited; students will be selected on the basis of the interview process.